isomerpages/mddi-corp/media-centre/speeches/_posts/2024-11-23-post-Speech by SMS Janil Puthucheary at BEACON 2024 Conference.md

 <p>Good afternoon,</p>
 <p>1.
 Glad to see everyone gathered here today for the second iteration of
 the BEACON conference.</p>
 <p>2.
-I’ve had the pleasure of interacting with <a href="http://better.sg" rel="noopener noreferrer nofollow" target="_blank">better.sg</a> for some time, and the first product
+I’ve had the pleasure of interacting with better.sg for some time,
-that I was familiar with was a tool called ToBeYou.
-I run a charity called
+and the first product that I was familiar with was a tool called ToBeYou.
-<a href="http://OnePeople.sg" rel="noopener noreferrer nofollow" target="_blank">OnePeople.sg</a>, and ToBeYou was something that <a href="http://better.sg" rel="noopener noreferrer nofollow" target="_blank">better.sg</a> worked with <a href="http://OnePeople.sg" rel="noopener noreferrer nofollow" target="_blank">OnePeople.sg</a> on – to develop a gamified approach
-towards understanding how people from different backgrounds and life trajectories are feeling about certain issues.
+I run a charity called OnePeople.sg <a href="http://OnePeople.sg" rel="noopener noreferrer nofollow" target="_blank">OnePeople.sg</a>, and ToBeYou was something that better.sg worked with <a href="http://OnePeople.sg" rel="noopener noreferrer nofollow" target="_blank">OnePeople.sg</a> on – to develop a gamified approach towards understanding how people from different backgrounds and life trajectories are feeling about certain issues.
 We used it as a teaching tool, and today, about three years later, we continue to use it.</p>